Ajai Alai

 A cung jay man - Aganjae Unconquerable

-A lake kee – Alaykhae Indescribable Unimaginable
+A lake kay – Alaykhae Indescribable Unimaginable

-This Sikh mantra is part of a larger prayer called Jaap Sahib, written by Guru Gobind Singh, the tenth Sikh Guru.
+This Ajai Alai mantra is part of a larger prayer called Jaap Sahib, written by Guru Gobind Singh, the tenth Sikh Guru.
 The hymn praises the Creator as eternal, unborn, uncreated, self-existing, and beyond all form, features, and color.
 Guru Gobind Singh, known both as a spiritual teacher and a warrior, composed and sang this hymn to express gratitude to the Divine, and to inspire qualities such as self-worth, strength, and grace in those who heard or recited it.

 "Ajai Alai," like much of Jaap Sahib, was written in a blend of languages—primarily classical Sanskrit, along with Braj Bhasha, Persian, and some Arabic elements.
 Guru Gobind Singh chose this multilingual style deliberately, using the languages of the time to convey the universality of the Divine and to connect with people of different backgrounds and cultures.
 The words "Ajai Alai" themselves are Sanskrit in origin.